How to Choose the Right Credit Card for Your Spending Habits and Goals

 Travel Rewards Card — Travel rewards, up to 3 points per $1 spent

-Platinum Card — Low interest rates
+Platinum Card — Low interest rate

 Secured Card — Building or rebuilding credit